giovanniramos/angular-jstore/README.md

 # Angular jStore

 The `angular-jstore` module provides a convenient wrapper for to storing JSON objects in the client browser with HTML5 localStorage.

+And now it has Broadcast Channel support for sending data between different browser tabs.

 ## Install with package managers